The doorbell rang at 5.07 this morning.

 The fridge was looking pretty bare.
 The Pasta Puttanesca and Arctic Roll from last week had cleared out some shelf space and I was due a trip to the supermarket.
 What could I throw together for a ravenous teenager?
 Lardons, a few miscellaneous vegetables, a couple of tins of chopped tomatoes, some mini alphabet pasta shapes – can you see what it’s going to be yet?

-There was plenty of soup to go around - enough to stash a couple of pots in the freezer and enough for Steve’s packed lunch for work the next day.
+There was plenty of soup to go around - enough to stash a couple of pots in the freezer and enough for packed lunches for the next day.